jeandenis-pierrelouis/jeandenis.pierrelouis/README.md

 - Automating Hyper-V VMs and VHDXs creation with PowerShell
 - Building Windows Server and Active Directory lab environments
+- Creating various security groups for onboarding and offboarding users and allowing access to folders on file server all while using PowerShell Automation
 - Developing disk monitoring and reporting scripts for domain-joined machines
 - Testing scheduled task and Group Policy automation in a home lab
 - Documenting technical workflows and process improvements